devanshiagarwal1034/DBT-Pipeline-for-Travel-Data-Analytics/README.md

 ### `sources.yml` -

-The sources.yml file is a configuration file to define metadata for the source data that we will use in our models.
+It is a configuration file to define metadata for the source data that we will use in our models.
 - [`sources.yml`](dbt/models/sources.yml)

 This sources.yml file defines the metadata for two source tables in the TRAVEL_DB Snowflake database: booking_details and customer_details.
 It specifies the schema (raw) and provides descriptions for each table and its columns.